|Top Secret| Only use this if you want to find success in Facebook Groups…

 Gorgeous pictures with neat decorating ideas is a sure bet for traction.

-Getting your existing customers to participate early is also huge jumpstart to your Facebook Group launch.
+Getting your existing customers to participate early is also a huge jumpstart for your Facebook Group launch.

 In the case of the candle company, it has become a “rite of passage” to her customers, and she sees about a 92% participation rate of new customers posting in her group.